 - Deadpan Snarker: Doctor Vlach.
 Other characters also have their moments, and seeing this is a humorist book, especially the narrator himself in his narration.When I once asked him what should a sane person think of the event described in the newspaper cutting, he said it was hard to judge because these days no one was sane anymore. (...)
 Doctor Vlach spoke for five more quarters of an hour, and I no longer remember exactly what about.
 He ended by expressing admiration for Pythagoras.
 I did not argue this belief with him, but regarding his claim that no one is sane anymore, I think Doctor Vlach should only speak for himself.

 - Enclosed Space: the storm also tears down the bridge that connects Grandfather's house with the town.
 Since it is in the mountains, the only way to gain access to the rest of the world is to go around the river's head-spring.

-- Epic Flail: Saturnin's rise to newspaper fame happened when he caught a thief in one of his previous employers' house and challenged the thief to a duel with hussite flails.
+- Epic Flail: Saturnin's rise to newspaper fame happened when he caught a thief in one of his previous employers' houses and challenged the thief to a duel with Hussite flails.

 - Everybody Smokes: Common sense, as the book takes place somewhen between 1920 and the 1940s.

 - Evil Uncle: Aunt Kateřina, as a female variant.
 Her annoying, inconsiderate, money-grubbing personality is the closest thing this story has for a villain.

 - Great White Hunter: The narrator has a reputation of being a courageous hunter and tamer of animals but only because of the fanciful stories Saturnin circulates about him.
 One time he is in all earnestness asked to go help and catch a lion that had escaped from the ZOO.